Vorarlberg Railway

-The Vorarlberg Railway (Vorarlbergbahn) denotes a through line running through the Austrian state of Vorarlberg.
-Its route is similar to the Rheintal/Walgau Autobahn from the border between Lindau and Hörbranz to Bludenz, where it connects to the Arlberg Railway.
-The entire route is owned and operated by the Austrian Federal Railways (Österreichische Bundesbahnen, ÖBB).
+The Vorarlberg Railway (Vorarlbergbahn) denotes a railway line running in north-south direction through the Austrian state of Vorarlberg and extending to Lindau (Germany).
+Its route is similar to the Rheintal/Walgau Autobahn, from Lindau to the border and to Bludenz, where it connects to the Arlberg Railway and Bludenz–Schruns railway (Montafonerbahn) lines.
+The entire route in Austria is owned and is operated up to Lindau-Insel by the Austrian Federal Railways (Österreichische Bundesbahnen, ÖBB).
+Services of Vorarlberg S-Bahn, one service of St. Gallen S-Bahn and EuroCity trains of Swiss Federal Railways (SBB) also use a part of the line.

 The Vorarlberg Railway is the western continuation of the Arlberg Railway (ÖBB timetable number AT 401) through the Walgau valley and the Vorarlberg section of the Rhine Valley.

+Operations

+As of the December 2023 timetable change the following services operate on the Vorarlberg railway or sections thereof (S-Bahn services also operate for Bodensee S-Bahn):